survivejs/webpack-book/manuscript/advanced_techniques/understanding_chunks.md

 Often you don't need all of the dependencies at once.
 As we saw earlier, you can split your dependencies and benefit from browser caching behavior.
 This is a good step, but it's not enough always.
 Your bundles can still be somewhat big. *Lazy loading* allows us to go further.

-### Implementing Search with Lazy Loading
+### Introduction to Lazy Loaded Search with *lunr*

 Let's say we want to implement a rough little search for our application without a proper search back-end.
 We might want to use something like [lunr](http://lunrjs.com/) for generating an index to search against.

 The problem is that the index can be quite big depending on the amount of the content.
 The dumb way to implement this kind of search would be to include the index required to the application bundle itself and then perform search against that.

 The good thing is that we don't actually need the search index straight from the start.
 We can do something more clever.
 We can start loading the index when the user selects our search field.

 This defers the loading and moves it to a place where it's more acceptable.
 Given the initial search might be slower than the subsequent ones we could display a loading indicator.
 But that's fine from the user point of view.

+### Implementing Search with Lazy Loading

 Implementing this idea is straight-forward.
 We need to capture when the user selects the search element, load the data unless it has been loaded already, and then execute our search logic against it.
 In React we could end up with something like this: